vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 which is inconsistent with our initial stipulation that `P:Dιˉ`.

 So, we can infer that `P::(DΞ P)` is false — `P::(DΞ P)⊥`.

-Now, to reproduce the paradox, we need to get this to produce another inconsistency:
+This implies one of the following alternatives:

 <div>
-?> P :: (DΞ P)⊥ <br>
-→ P t̂ (DΞ t̂ P)⊥ι <br>
-→ P t̂ (DΞ t̂)⊥ι <br>
-→ P DΞ⊥ι t̂ t̂⊥ι <br>
-→ P DΞ⊥ι Pι <br>
-→ P (DΞ⊥ιτ P)ι <br>
-→ P :: DΞ⊥ιτ P <br>
+1. P :: D⊥
-→ P :: DΞ⊥Ξ P <br>
+2. P :: DΞ P⊥
 </div>
 {: .quote .example}
 Example (10.8.8)
 {: .examplecaption}

-But, notice how the previously paraconsistent pair of judgments `P::P⊥.
-P::P` now resolves into one with distinct partitioners: `P::(DΞ P)⊥.
-P::(DΞ⊥Ξ P)`.
+And since (1) is straightforwardly true.
+Notice how the presence of the partitioning term prevents us from proving (2), which would lead to the paraconsistent pair of assertions `P::(DΞ P).
+P::(DΞ P⊥)`.
 This successfully perserves a classical form of consistency, so long as the partitioning type is either completely realized or unrealized in its basis.

-On the other hand, this means we can only talk determinately about whether `P` applies—i.e. whether a given type fails to be self-realizing—with regards to only a subset of the universe of types.
-What if we want to ask, e.g., whether or not `DΞ P` fails to self-occur?
-We can do this by defining a still narrower type `F` that excludes `DΞ P`.
-And, we can repeat this question for `FΞ P` by defining an even narrower type `G`.
-And, we can repeat this too, *ad infinitum*.
-What this gives us is a heirarchy of types, each one behaving classically over types lower down in the heirarchy, but not over itself or those higher up in the heirarchy.
-In other words, we get something like a ramified type theory, arising organically just through the logic of type partitions.
+In other words, partitioning acts as something like a domain restriction, ala restricted set comprehensions.
+But it is optionally, merely transporting us from a paraconsistent to a classically consistent logical system.

 ### List of Navya Nyāya Operators